PracticeWEB/boilerplate_theme/readme.md

 would be changed to
 * my_theme_name_preprocess_page

-##LESS usage
+##LESS file structue
-The file structure at my_theme_name/less is as follows:
+The file structure at my_theme_name/less is inspired by the [Bootstrap][bootstrap on github] project on Github:

 * bootstrap-less folder
 * theme-variables.less
 * bootstrap.less
 * theme.less
-The file structure is inspired by the [Bootstrap][bootstrap on github] project on Github

-All we need to edit are:
+The .less files we need to edit are as follows:
 * theme.less
 * theme-variables.less.

 theme.less will be compiled to the folder css/theme.css.
 We dont need to compile theme-variables.less we just need to edit and save it.
 As mentioned below we can override other files using Bootstrap theme customiser tools.

 All the files in the bootstrap-less folder are directly copied from [Bootstrap][bootstrap on github]